ZeyoYT/AiLama/README.md

 3. Code Quality is Low because i am still new with Ai and Lang Chain
 4. This project uses a unreleased feature of JDA-5 that Supports User Installable Apps
 5. Because its a unreleased feature, i didnt find any proper command framework, so a workaround manual command registration code was used ( will be fixed in future release )
+6. The Ai does not have a memory of previous conversation (would be added in future)

 <br>